 As stated, those whose studies were arranged under the previous program will be able to complete their studies without paying additional fees.
-However, if you are planning to stay on to study longer than six months or are applying to study in the U.K. after the U.K.’s departure from Erasmus, you will need to pay for a student visa and health surcharge.
-These cost €391 (£348) and €528 (£470) per year respectively.
+However, if you are planning to stay on to study longer than six months or are applying to study in the U.K. after the U.K. departed from Erasmus+, you will need to pay for a student visa and health surcharge.
+These cost €391 (£348) and €528 (£470) per year, respectively.

-Is the British government planning to replace or rejoin the Erasmus scheme?
+Could the British government rejoin the Erasmus scheme?

 Frequently asked questions about Brexit and the end of the U.K.’s involvement in the Erasmus scheme

 Yes.
 Proving you are medically insured will be a condition of your visa.
-Although British citizens with a European Health Insurance Card (EHIC) or a new Global Health Insurance Card (GHIC) will be able to access medical services for free in the EU.
+However - British citizens with a European Health Insurance Card (EHIC) or a new Global Health Insurance Card (GHIC) will be able to access medical services for free in the EU.